Savant404/Savant404/README.md

 - 👋 Hi, I’m @Savant404
 - 👀 I’m interested in:
+-
-  I'm intrested in pretty much anything to do with technology, wheter it be programming, networking, sercurity and hardware.
+  I'm intrested in pretty much anything to do with technology, whether it be programming, networking, security and hardware.
 I'm profiecent in the following technologies
     - Python
     - Javascript
     - c#